ForgottenHistory/csv-api/README.md

 - GET endpoint that returns data from a CSV file in JSON format
 - Optional query parameter to limit the number of returned records
-- Comprehensive error handling:
+- Error handling:
   - 400 Bad Request if limit is not a positive integer
   - 204 No Content if no data is found
   - 500 Internal Server Error if the file is missing or invalid

 ## How to Build & Run

+**Install & run bat files have been included.
+Run install then run.**

-To build the application, run:
+To manually build the application, run in terminal:

 ```bash
 mvn clean install
 ```

-The application will start on port 8080 by default.
-To start:
+Start:

 ```bash
 bashmvn spring-boot:run
 ```

+Application will start on port 8080 by default.

 Use HTTP GET requests to receive data.
 ```